My depression wore argyle,

 ultra-depressing lyrics would uplift me any

 time I was able to play them.
-A few years
+That is how

-take these pills for the rest of my
+need to take these pills for the rest of

 where anyone can get quite